UMC-Utrecht-RWE/RWEBRIDGE-CHECKER/README.md

-# metadatachecker
+# RWEBRIDGE-CHECKER

 <!-- badges: start -->
 <!-- badges: end -->

-RWE-metadatachecker is an R package with a Shiny app for meta data file comparison to check the consistencies.
+RWEBRIDGE-CHECKER is an R package with a Shiny app for meta data file comparison to check the consistencies.
 The goal is to diagnose the inconsistencies between the meta data files before running the analytical pipeline.

 ## Installation